craftcms/docs/docs/4.x/testing/framework/full-mock.md

 - `string` The class of the service
 - `array` An array containing, in the mentioned order:
   - `string` The name of the method used to access this service.
-I.E if you access your module/plugin's service as follows: `MyModule::getInstance()->getMyService()` you would enter 'getMyService' for this parameter.
-Leave null if you don't access your module/plugin via methods.
+I.E if you access your module/plugin’s service as follows: `MyModule::getInstance()->getMyService()` you would enter 'getMyService' for this parameter.
+Leave null if you don’t access your module/plugin via methods.
   - `string` The property name used to access this service.
-I.E if you access your module/plugin's service as follows:
+I.E if you access your module/plugin’s service as follows:
    `MyModule::getInstance()->myService` you would enter 'myService' in this parameter.
    Leave null if not applicable.